Hoang-Minh/mern_movie_app/README.md

 2. Share movie on social network - done
 3. Add connect flash messages to front end - done
 4. Add Search bar to search for movie
-5. Add scroll up button to scroll all the way to top on the Home page
+5. Add scroll up button to scroll all the way to top on the Home page - done
 6. Register email and verify token email after signing up
+7. Add server validation with express-validator